 7.1.
-Scholarships at the Central European University - Budapest, 2005-2006
+Scholarships at the Central European University - Budapest, 2006-2007

-The program is for students that seek to obtain a Master's degree or a doctoral degree at the Central European University of Budapest for the 2005-2006 academic year.
+The program is designed for students who seek to obtain a Master's degree or a doctoral degree at the Central European University of Budapest for the 2006-2007 academic year.
 Students with a BA from an accredited university or in the final year of their studies can apply to the program.